 Q: Insured, licensed and qualified.

-A 1 Sprinklers is licensed through the Utah DOPL, Department of Professional Licensing.
+A: A 1 Sprinklers is licensed through the Utah DOPL, Department of Professional Licensing.

-In order to maintain our license through the State of Utah all contractors must be insured.
+In order to maintain our license through the State of Utah, all contractors must be insured.

-We are uniquely qualified in the installation, repair and maintenance of sprinkler systems; the general manager has been in this business since 1979.
+We are uniquely qualified in the installation, repair, and maintenance of sprinkler systems; the general manager has been in this business since 1979.
 We have had the phone # 801-266-2511 since 1984.
 Call us, we answer our phone.

 Q: When I turned off my main valve the tube fills with water, what’s wrong?

-A: The stop and waste valve stops the new water from entering the system and acts as a drain to the water in the sprinkler system.
+A: The stop and waste valve stop the new water from entering the system and acts as a drain to the water in the sprinkler system.
 A little water is normal but if it keeps running check these things.

 It is possible that the valve is bad and needs to be replaced.
-Before you have that done call us and have it checked first.
+Before you have that done, call us and have it checked first.
 It is also possible that the main line is leaking.

-Q: What is a back flow and why do I need to have it tested?
+Q: What is a backflow and why do I need to have it tested?

 A: Backflow laws have been on the books for many years but have not been strictly enforced until a few years ago in the Utah area.
 If you have a sprinkler system you will need a backflow soon.
 Enforced by your local water supplier they are required by EPA to have a program to have all customers protected.